sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 Users
 -----

 Fire Insights supports multiple users.
-Each user can belong to multiple groups, and also have multiple Roles.
+Each user can belong to multiple Groups, and also have multiple Roles.

 .. figure:: ../../_assets/security/user-list.png
    :alt: security